Pastor Colin Smith (The Orchard Church, Chicago)

 Why is the Ministerial Association Board recommending that we re-purpose and re-energize this 134 year old institution?
 When we have godly leaders and helpful structures in place at both the District and National level, why should we preserve (much less invest in) a grassroots network of pastors and leaders?

-The simple answer: because we need each otherIMG_0346
+The simple answer: because we need each other.

 Pastors need other pastors.
 Missionaries need other missionaries.
 Chaplains need other chaplains.
 Ministry Directors need other Ministry Directors.
 Just as believers need one another to encourage and stir each other up, so leaders need each other.
 And with leaders, the stakes are that much higher.